-The HSE, SD & SR Department carries out its missions according to directives established by the Executive Committee in the Quality, Health, Safety and Environment Policy, as well as in specific policies addressing Health and Wellness, Sustainable Development , Environment, and Security .
-Annual objectives applicable to all Company activities are set in the 2010 Health, Safety and Environment Objectives and in the 2010 Sustainable Development and Social Responsibility Objectives.
-These objectives have been reviewed for 2011.
+The HSE, SD & SR Department carries out its missions according to directives established by the Executive Committee in the Quality, Health, Safety and Environment Policy, as well as in specific policies addressing Health and Wellness, Sustainable Development, Environment, and Security.
+Annual objectives applicable to all Company activities are set in the 2011 Health, Safety and Environment Objectives and in the 2011 Sustainable Development and Social Responsibility Objectives.
+These objectives are reviewed on an annual basis.

 Group Communication - The Group Communication Department oversees the Company's communication processes and culture.
 It develops mechanisms to strengthen two way internal communication.
 Group Communication regularly measures the quality of internal communications through a global survey of the Company's staff.
-This Department also oversees the company's external communications to assure accurate, timely quarterly and annual reports and investor communications.
+This Department also oversees the Company's external communications to assure accurate, timely quarterly and annual reports and investor communications.